-A. The Agency, through the Records Officer, will collaborate with the Public Records Administration on the development, amendment, and revision of Agency-specific Records Control Schedules.
-The Records Officer shall:

-- 1. Submit a request form to the Public Records Administration for the development of a Records Control Schedule; - 2.
-Develop a project timetable in collaboration with the Public Records Administration; - 3.
-Complete appropriate forms for the development of record series and records inventory; and - 4.
-Acknowledge and certify receipt of the Records Control Schedule draft provided to the Agency by the Public Records Administration. - 5.
-Approve or provide comments on the draft Records Control Schedule within ninety (90) days of receipt.
+- A. The Agency, through the State Agency Records Officer, or Local Government Representative, will collaborate with the Public Records AdministrationPRA or LGRP on the development, amendment, and revision of Aagency-specific, general, or municipal Records Control Schedules.
+The State Agency Records Officer, or Local Government Representative, shall: - Submit a new schedule request form or amendment form to the Public Records AdministrationPRA or LGRP for the development of a Records Control Schedule; - Develop a project timetable in collaboration with the Public Records AdministrationPRA or LGRP; - Complete appropriate forms for the development of record series and records inventory; and - 4.
+Acknowledge and certify receipt of the Records Control Schedule draft provided to the Agency by the Public Records Administration PRA: - 5.
+Approve or provide comments on the draft Records Control Schedule within ninety (90) days of receipt. - a-.
 Failure to respond will nullify the draft Records Control Schedule. - 6.
-Submit the Agency's signed final approval to the Public Records Administration within sixty (60) days of receipt of the final draft.
-Failure to submit final approval of the proposed Records Control Schedule will result in the suspension of destruction of all records of the Agency until the Public Records Administration's receipt of final approval. - 7.
-Implement the Records Control Schedule upon formal notification of approval from the Public Records Administrator, Attorney General, and Auditor General. - B. The Records Officer is responsible for developing a records management program and protocols in compliance with the Records Control Schedule within one (1) year of the approval and implementation of the Agency's Records Control Schedule.
-The Records Officer shall: - Process and submit proper documentation to the Public Records Administration for disposal or disposition in accordance with the established Records Control Schedule; and - 2.
-Secure and preserve public records in accordance with all applicable retention and disposal requirements. - C. A record series is created to document a specific Agency transaction or function, to promote effective retrieval, and to expedite the development of Records Control Schedules. - 1.
-A record series is comprised of the following elements: - a.
-A specific and descriptive title and number unique to the record series;

-- b.
-A description of the function and associated business of the record series; - c.
+Submit the State\Aagency's signed final approval to the Public Records AdministrationPRA, or Local Government Representative's feedback to <a href="telegother-tel - a.
+Failure to submit final approval of the proposed Records Control Schedule will result in the suspension of destruction of all records of the Agency until the Public Records Administration's PRA's or LGRP's receipt of final approval.

+- 7. Implement the Records Control Schedule upon formal notification of approval from the Public Records Administrator, Attorney General, and Auditor General. - B. The State Agency Records Officer, or Local Government Representative, is responsible for developing a records management program and protocols in compliance with the Records Control Schedule within one (1) year of the approval and implementation of the Agency's Records Control Schedule.
+The State Agency Records Officer, or Local Government Representative, shall: - Process and submit proper documentation to the Public Records Administration PRA or LGRP for disposal or disposition in accordance with the established Records Control Schedule; and - 2.
+Secure and preserve public records in accordance with all applicable retention and disposal requirements. - C. A record series is created to document a specific Aagency transaction or function, to promote effective retrieval, and to expedite the development of Records Control Schedules. - 1.
+A record series is comprised of the following elements: - A specific and descriptive title and number unique to the record series; - A description of the function and associated business of the record series; - c.
 A reasonable, general description of the types of records included in the record series; and - d.
-A specific retention requirement.
+A specific retention requirement. - D. Public records cannot be destroyed if they are not on a Records Control Schedule.